cloudmix-dev/workertown/www/docs/src/pages/docs/advanced-concepts/combining-apis.md

 would like to _namespace_ each service within the combined API, you must set the `basePath` option for each service.

-The example above makes the Feature Flags endpoints available at `/flags/*` and the search endpoints available at `/search/*`.
+The example above makes the feature flags endpoints available at `/flags/*` and the search endpoints available at `/search/*`.
 {% /callout %}